 Abstract

 1,2-indanedione-zinc is recognised as one of the most single effective treatments for the detection of latent fingermark on paper surfaces and proliferation in smaller jurisdictions such as Seychelles is expected.
 However, within the fingermarks world detection techniques have been primarily developed in large jurisdictions with sizeable resources with a focus on performance.
 Whilst performance is important, in the context of small jurisdiction such as Seychelles, the challenges of limited resources and supply chain must also be considered.
-In this study the performance of three active IND-Zn formulations is investigated on substrate commonly encountered by the Seychelles Police, to explore whether the composition of the formulation can be modified to manage the inherent financial and supply chain risks.
+In this study the performance of three active IND-Zn formulations is investigated on substrates commonly encountered by the Seychelles Police, to explore whether the composition of the formulation can be modified to manage the inherent financial and supply chain risks.
 The results indicates that although the composition impact on the effectiveness of the formulation, overall, all three formulations were sensitive with similar performance characteristics providing the possibility to modify the formulation in consideration of supply chain issues, cost and safety.
 IND-Zn formulation containing petroleum ether 40-60bp, a multisource and cheaper carrier solvent was found to have comparable performance to formulations containing HFE-7100, a high-risk carrier solvent due to cost coupled with supply disruption associated with possible stringent environmental regulations and single-source solvent.
 The findings provide the basis for developing an IND-Zn formulation for the Seychelles police that may be applicable for other micro-jurisdictions.

 Keywords: Latent fingermarks; paper surfaces; 1,2-indandione-zinc chloride; amino acids